SolaceProducts/pubsubplus-gke-quickstart/README.md

 ## Purpose of this repository

-This repository extends the [Solace PubSub+ Event Broker in Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart ) to show you how to deploy Solace PubSub+ software event brokers on Google Kubernetes Engine (GKE).
+This repository extends the [PubSub+ Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart ) to show you how to deploy Solace PubSub+ software event brokers on Google Kubernetes Engine (GKE).

 The recommended Solace PubSub+ Software Event Broker version is 9.3 or later.